 Title: Career Counsellor and Positive Voice Program Coordinator

 Nokee Kwe is a non-profit organization in London, Ontario that provides career services and literacy and basic skills training to young adults and adults.
-Although our service model is open to all clients, we are a target agency for Indigenous clients.
 As an career counsellor my work involves assisting clients with opportunities and community resources that increase their employability and access to education or training.

 My current project is the Positive Voice program, a bridging program for urban Indigenous women, that I developed after consulting with community.
-It has a dual purpose: one, to provide training to our participants; and two, to educate the community and other practitioners.
-The program assists women, 18 years of age and older, who are transitioning to further education or employment.
-The program is a safe space for them to increase their confidence and to learn new skills.
-We assist them with learning about writing, digital media, graphic design, photography, public speaking, and networking.
+Its purpose is to provide training to our participants and educate the community and other practitioners.
+We assist women, 18 years of age and older, with writing, digital media, graphic design, photography, public speaking, and networking.
 We also bring in guests to mentor and teach the women, including artists, photographers, social service practitioners, advocates, and government representatives.
-Our program also includes extensive outreach through community events, social media, guest lectures, and exhibits of our participants’ art.

 Master's in Educational Studies, with a focus on First Nations post-secondary education policy